karenhmedina/React-Basics-Project/README.md

 # Recipe App

 ## Project Overview
 The **Recipe App** is a React-based application designed to help users search for recipes that accommodate their dietary preferences and allergies.
-Built as a project for my React Basics course.
+This project was built as part of my React Basics course with the goal of practicing key concepts such as component-based architecture, state management with useState, event handling, and responsive design.

 ## Technologies Used
-- CSS, JavaScript, React
+- React, JavaScript, CSS
 - Chakra UI

 ## Features
-- Search functionality: Search recipes by title or dietary labels (vegan, vegetarian, gluten-free, etc.).
+- Search functionality: Filter recipes by title or health labels (vegan, vegetarian, gluten-free, etc.) in real time.
 - Responsive design: Works smoothly across desktop and mobile devices.

 ## Usage
 - View recipes: The main screen shows an overview of available recipes.
 - Search recipes: Use the search input to filter recipes by title or health labels.
-- View recipe details: Click on any recipe card to see detailed information.
+- View recipe details: Click on any recipe card to see detailed information such as ingredients and nutritional information.

 ## Screenshots
 ### Recipe list page